 When you mean business.

-For the really deep clean I knew the In between spray wasn’t man enough for the job, so I went up a stage and bought the Oven Mate cleaning Gel This is a serious bit of kit.
+For the really deep clean I knew the in-between spray wasn’t man enough for the job, so I went up a stage and bought the Oven Mate cleaning Gel This is a serious bit of kit.
 It comes with disposable gloves as you shouldn’t get it on your hands as it may burn them, yet it says on the box that it’s biodegradable!
 Go figure!
-It also comes with a applicator brush.
+It also comes with an applicator brush.

 So, I set to and laid loads of newspaper on my granite worktop (I wasn’t taking any chances there!)
 I glooped a load of the gel on the baking trays that slot into my oven.
 Then I smothered the stubborn oil/grease marks on the floor of my oven and the splatters on the glass of the door.
 Mind you don’t get the gel on any rubber seals though.